DCU Home | Our Courses | Loop | Registry | Library | Search DCU

 Description

-This course introduces you to ideas and movements that have played a decisive part in the evolution of modern German society to the present day.
-The module is delivered through German/English.
-To practise basic techniques of textual analysis through discussion of short literary pieces and film in the German language, representative of the ideas/periods covered.
-To extend your reading skills and vocabulary in a variety of registers and text types in German
+This course introduces ideas and political developments that have played a decisive part in the evolution of modern German society from the end of World War II to the present day.
+The module is delivered through German and English.
+Textual analysis through discussion of short literary pieces and film in German representative of the ideas/periods covered will be practised.
+The module will extend reading skills and vocabulary in a variety of registers and text types in German.

 Learning Outcomes